 - November Homeschooling

 I’m confident that you’ll find lots of encouragement and inspiration in each of these posts!

-Do you have any other fun suggestions for August?
+Do you have any other fun suggestions for embracing curiosity this August?
 If so, let me know in the comments below!